-On November 5, 2019, Cementation, which was the principal underground contractor of the Underground Project until January 30, 2020, filed a claim against NCI in the Second Judicial District of Nevada for breach of contract and other claims related to the mining development contract for the Underground Project.
+On November 5, 2019, Cementation, which was the principal underground contractor of the Underground Mine until January 30, 2020, filed a claim against NCI in the Second Judicial District of Nevada for breach of contract and other claims related to the mining development contract for the Underground Mine.
 On January 30, 2020, after NCI terminated its contract with Cementation, NCI filed counterclaims against Cementation for breach of contract and declaratory relief.
 Cementation filed an amended complaint on April 10, 2020 alleging additional tort claims, which NCI responded to on April 24, 2020.
 Cementation also filed a motion for injunctive relief on May 13, 2020 relating to use of hoist software, which NCI opposed on May 27, 2020.
 The court entered a stipulation among the parties on July 9, 2020 that allowed NCI to continue to use Cementation's hoist software through completion of sinking operations on the vent shaft.

-The litigation related to the progress and costs of construction development for the Underground Project.
-Subsequent to year end, NCI entered into a settlement agreement with Cementation; to resolve the litigation.
-As part of the settlement, NCI paid Cementation \$1 million upon release of the related bond and will pay Cementation \$9 million in installments beginning September 2021, which \$9 million is guaranteed by Pala.
-Under a fee agreement between Pala and the Company, a 5% fee of this guaranteed amount, being \$450,000, was payable by the Company to Pala, which was satisfied by the Company through the issuance of 3,560,024 Common Shares to
+During the first quarter of 2021, NCI entered into a settlement agreement with Cementation to resolve the litigation relating to the mining development contract for the Underground Mine.
+As part of the settlement, NCI paid Cementation \$1 million upon release of the related bond and agreed to pay Cementation \$9 million in installments beginning in September 2021, which \$9 million was guaranteed by Pala.
+The Company paid Cementation \$2,250,000 on both September 1, 2021 and December 1, 2021.
+The parties agreed on amended settlement terms in December 2021, pursuant to which NCI paid \$2,250,000 to Cementation on October 13, 2022 and \$2,450,000 to Cementation on December 15, 2022, which payments are guaranteed by Pala.
+Under a fee agreement between Pala and the Company, a 5% fee on the original guaranteed amount of \$9,000,000, being \$450,000, was payable by the Company to Pala, which was satisfied by the Company through the issuance of 356,002 Common Shares to Pala in February 2021 (the "Guarantee Shares"), representing a price per Guarantee Share of C\$1.62, being the current market price of the Common Shares when the fee agreement was entered into.

-Pala in February 2021, representing a price per Common Share of C\$0.1621, being the market price of the Common Shares when the fee agreement was entered into.
-The court has dismissed all claims and the \$3.4 million bond issued in connection with the dispute has been released.
+The court dismissed all claims and the \$3.4 million bond issued in connection with the dispute has been released.
+All payments under the settlement agreement have been paid, and this matter is concluded.